decaydev/art/README.md

-# art
+# Decay.dev Artwork

-decay.dev artwork assets
+Artwork assets for the site, skins, and plugin identification